seantywork/seantywork/README.md

 - hack

-&nbsp;&nbsp;&nbsp;&nbsp; You can think of it as curry sauce for Linux, </br> &nbsp;&nbsp;&nbsp;&nbsp; because everything I encounter, be that C/C++ codes, commands, shell scripts, Go codes, Python and Javascript codes </br>
+&nbsp;&nbsp;&nbsp;&nbsp; You can think of it as curry sauce for Linux, </br> &nbsp;&nbsp;&nbsp;&nbsp; because everything I encounter, be that C, commands, shell scripts, Go codes, Python and Javascript codes </br>
 &nbsp;&nbsp;&nbsp;&nbsp; is thrown in there.
 I personally use it as a quick search using Ctrl+F, and you can too if you want :)